ivpusic/node-authorizator/README.md

 Earlier we saw one policy for authorizing users.
 Authorizator provide another one, so let's explain what is ``RoleBasedPolicy``.

 Let we say that we have defined two roles.
 Admin and moderator.
-Now we need to define some action.
-Let we define action with name ``edit profile``.
+Now we need to define some actions.
+Let we define action with name ``edit users``.
-I previous policy we have binded actions directly to users with ``can`` function, but in this case we won't do that.
+In previous policy we have binded actions directly to users with ``can`` function, but in this case we won't do that.

 Instead of that, we say which minimum roles, or which roles in general are needed to execute some action.

-So let's see hot it look in practice.
+So let's see how it looks like in practice.

 Define two new roles.
 ```Javascript